 TDM data generation creates synthetic entities based on either rules or AI.
 The synthetic data is populated into the LU tables, where an LU table can be populated with either source data or generated synthetic data.
 This article describes the implementation of rule-based data generation.

-Verify that the LU tables' populations are based on Broadway flows in order to support synthetic data generation.
+Verify that the populations of LU tables are based on Broadway flows in order to support synthetic data generation.
 Note that you need to use the populationRootTable.pop.flow for the main source LU table.
 For other LU tables, generate the default population flow.

-Optional — edit the default number of generated synthetic records.
-The data generation process needs to 'know' how many records have to be generated on each LU table.
-For example, the number of addresses to be generated for a synthetic customer should be indicated.
+Optional: Edit the default number of generated synthetic records.
+In the data generation process, it is necessary to define how many records should be generated for each LU table.
+For example, you must specify the number of addresses to be generated for a synthetic customer.

 Edit options: